 DefinitionThis section has been translated automatically.

-The dried rosehip peel is used to make tea and the rosehips are processed into jam or marmalade.
+Tea is made from the dried rosehip peel and the rosehips are processed into jam or marmalade.
 100 g of fresh rose hips contain 400-5,000 mg ascorbic acid.

 The phytotherapeutically used rose hips come from dog roses and alpine dog roses, see also under roses